“I’ve seen this plant really perform miracles. It works for pain, it works for psoriasis, eczema and poisoned spider bites.”

 With just 3% of minorities involved in the billion-dollar pot industry, and new laws changing the use of recreational and medicinal use of cannabis, her goal is to increase the presence of women of color in cannabis-related businesses.

 “I started the networking organization when I found out there were no women like me in the industry,” shares the Korean native, whose aim is to push cannabis leaders to work and serve minority communities.
-“It is a very self-serving elitist group of white women.
+“It is for a very self-serving elitist group of white women.
 Because of the war on drugs, people of color have suffered, particularly African American men and Hispanic men, and they are still in jail for a plant these white suits are making millions of dollars from.”

 With the lack of information about the legal use of medical marijuana, the stigma associated with marijuana, expensive start-up and application fees, and the racial discrimination tied to drugs, most people don’t know how and where to start.
 That’s where Bo says her organization can help, as they offer extensive information on the cannabis industry.